It’s time to find the perfect gift for the writer in your life…but the only idea you can come up with is a pretty notebook.

 Know a stylish writer?
 Here are a few pieces they could add to any outfit:

-- A necklace with a Jane Austen quote
+- A cuff bracelet with a Hamlet quote

 Whether your writer loves Austen, Shakespeare or Poe, the JezebelCharms Etsy shop is filled with literary-inspired jewelry and accessories.